 Bart had lost his cycling goggles that morning, luckily someone had left them at the front desk.
-Upon leaving, the owners' daughter laughed again, so I really didn't want to leave.
-However, as they say about the Tour de France 'the cycling vacation stops for no-one'.
+Upon leaving, the owner's daughter laughed again, so I didn't want to go.
+However, as they say about the Tour de France, 'the cycling vacation stops for no one'.
 After a few kilometers we passed two cyclists who thought we were cycling fast on purpose, so they took a sprint and passed us again.
-A while later we caught up with them again, they acted like they were always cycling this fast, but couldn't keep it up for long.
+A while later we caught up with them again, they acted like they were always cycling this fast but couldn't keep it up for long.

-In the morning we had a nice view over the Ventoux
+We had a nice view over the Ventoux in the morning.

-Here we bought some soda, the ceiling was full with sausages and it smelled like them too.
+Here we bought some soda.
+The ceiling was full of sausages, and it smelled like them too.

-When we were done eating we continued cycling and a few hours later arrived in Manosque, where we had stopped last year.
+When we were done eating, we continued cycling and a few hours later arrived in Manosque, where we had stopped last year.
 We went to get a receipt somewhere.
-To prove we cycled the entire 100 cols tour we were required to provide evidence we had visited certain places, this can for example be a receipt with the location and date on it, or a stamp from the post office.
+To prove we cycled the entire 100 cols tour, we were required to provide evidence that we had visited certain places.
+This can, for example, be a receipt with the location and date on it or a stamp from the post office.